 I’ve never been a woman concerned about my age.
 Maybe it’s because I never thought about it much or maybe because, according to some people, I don’t look “my age”.
 I honestly think it’s a combination of that, along with the fact that I simply don’t “feel” 60.
 The reality is that this is what 60 looks and feels like in my life and I’m okay with that.

 If I were drunk, that realization would have been sobering for sure!
 In the days and weeks since that night, I’ve come to embrace the start of my sixth decade in this world.
+After all, what choice do I have?
+Besides, it’s better than the alternative and I’m too busy living my life to be depressed about it.
 I’ve reflected on a life filled with love, wins, loss, mistakes, good and bad choices/decisions, adventures, self discovery and, ultimately, the self-love and the ability to rise again and again the way my chest does with every breath I take.

 Neither of my sisters lived to be anywhere close to 60.
-I was the oldest out of three and the only surviving sibling.
+I was the oldest out of three and now the only surviving sibling.
 My best friend of more than 45 years died a couple of years ago.
 These losses have left an emptiness in me that will never be filled.
-I was counting on growing old with my sisters and my friend.
-That was not to be.
+I was counting on growing old with these women whom I loved.

 At 40 or maybe even 50, I probably would have said something like, “I’m sorry, but no,” or even lied and said “I got a man.”
 But 60 – I’m not lying nor am I apologizing for not being interested.
 I’m not apologizing for not wanting to go someplace or do something that doesn’t interest me.
 I’m not wasting time on things or people who I’m not interested in or attracted to.
 I’ve done that in the past and I don’t have that kind of time or desire anymore.